mvkara/mmkv/README.md

 ## Purpose

-This library contains key-value data structures powered under the hood via a storage mechanism of choice.
+This library contains data structures powered under the hood via a storage mechanism of choice.
+It aims to decouple the data structure selected from the memory/data storage used to store its contents.

 ## Use cases